ChameleonCloud/docs/source/technical/baremetal.rst

       The Launch Instance wizard.

 #.
 In the *Details* step, enter a name for your instance that is unique within your project and select a currently active reservation for the instance.
 #.
-In the *Source* step, select an image to use for your instance by searching for it in the image list and clicking the "up" arrow next to the image.
-The *Allocated* list will display the image that is loaded.
-You may select a different image by clicking the "down" arrow next to your previously selected image in the *Allocated* list.
+In the *Source* step, select an image for your instance and click the "up" arrow.
+The image should move to the *Allocated* list, and can be removed by clicking the "Down" arrow if you wish to select a different image.

    .. figure:: baremetal/launchsource.png
       :alt: The Source configuration step